scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAWS.md

 ## DynamoDB

-Amazon DynamoDB is available for all AWS users.
+Amazon DynamoDB is readily available to use in AWS.
 You do not need to set up anything manually.

 ### Optional steps